When are orders sent out?

 The list opens for orders each year on the 1st January.

-We delay sending out spores for 2 weeks after this to allow time for postage to and from overseas members, and start the distribution on 14th January.
+We delay sending out spores 1 week after this to allow time for early orders to come in, and start the distribution on 8th January.

 These requests are dealt with in the following order:-